Science

 - Another randomized trial (80 people, 8 weeks) tested 600 mg/day of a KSM-66 root extract in adults, half with insomnia and half without major sleep disturbance.

-In insomniacs , ashwagandha significantly improved sleep quality, reduced time to fall asleep, increased sleep efficiency, and even decreased anxiety upon waking compared to placebo.
+Among insomniacs, ashwagandha significantly improved sleep quality, reduced time to fall asleep, increased sleep efficiency and even decreased anxiety upon waking compared to placebo.

 Interestingly, even participants without initial insomnia reported a subjectively improved sleep on ashwagandha (although their morning anxiety or alertness did not change).